Diversity out of the picture in Oscars race

-LOS ANGELES (Reuters) - Within minutes of the announcement of Academy Award nominations on Thursday, up popped a Twitter hashtag to frame a fresh debate about the lack of diversity in Hollywood: #OscarsSoWhite.
+LOS ANGELES, Jan 15 (Reuters) - Within minutes of the announcement of Academy Award nominations on Thursday, up popped a Twitter hashtag to frame a fresh debate about the lack of diversity in Hollywood: #OscarsSoWhite.
 Before long, it became the social network’s top U.S. trending topic.

 The slate for the 87th Academy Awards was a reminder of the glacial pace of change in Hollywood’s film industry, even after what looked like progress for black actors and filmmakers last year stemming from the best picture winner, “12 Years a Slave.”